Advertisement

 3. Riyad Mahrez – Algeria

-Algerian professional footballer Riyad Mahrez began his Premier League career with Leicester City in 2014.
+Algerian footballer Riyad Mahrez began his Premier League career with Leicester City in 2014.
 He moved to Leicester City from French club Le Havre.
 He immediately made an impression with his creativity.
 Dribbling and goal-scoring ability.
 He won a PFA Players’ Player of the Year award and contributed to Leicester’s 2015–16 title-winning cup.

 Later, he moved to Manchester City and continued to play a pivotal role in multiple league titles and domestic cups.
 His consistent league performances in big games cemented his position as one of the best African players in the PL as a top winger.

-Premier League Debut | Matches | Goals | Assists | Clubs | PL Trophy |
+Premier League Debut | Matches | Goals | Assists | Clubs | PL Trophy/Best Finish in EPL |

 ---|---|---|---|---|---|